Stephen Bush is a commercial banking and business consulting expert. He is the CEO and Founder of AEX Commercial Financing Group.

 What Do Bankers Have to Say?

-Bankers will rarely pass up a public opportunity to talk about the strength of the banking industry.
+Bankers will rarely pass up a public opportunity to talk about the banking industry's strength.
 However, there is plenty of conflicting data to suggest otherwise.
 More than one observer has referred to "Zombie Banks" after looking realistically at the assets and liabilities of some of our biggest financial institutions.
 Real estate finance consulting experts have been telling us for years that consumer and business debt was accumulating at a rate that was not sustainable.
 The Federal Deposit Insurance Corporation (typically referred to as the FDIC) has a monitoring list that keeps track of troubled banks, and the number has varied from around 150 to 800 for the 10-year period from 2008 to 2018 (compared to 50 prior to 2007).

 The banks should have been let go.